StrawberryPerl/spbuild/msvc/README.md

 Microsoft has [allowed the free use of MSVC Build Tools](https://developercommunity.visualstudio.com/t/CC-compiler-and-linker-free-CLI-only/10042178) for OpenSource software or to build OpenSource software even when writing closed source code.

-For languages, such as Perl, that provide a minimal install set and rely on the user to download and install any necessary libraries that are necessary for Perl language bindings, etc. XS modules require a compiler... in short, it's hard to install lots of useful Perl modules without a build environment.
+Some languages, such as Perl, provide a minimal install and then rely on the user to install any necessary libraries that are necessary for Perl language bindings, etc. This allows the user to only install the extras that they need.
+Thos bindings and other XS modules require a compiler.

+In short, it's not possible to install lots of useful Perl modules without a build environment.
 On Linux and MacOS, this is easy.
 It hasn't been possible on Windows without expecting the user to pay for a Visual Studio license until now.

+Even now, though, it's not as simple to setup a working environment as it is on other operating systems.
+This document and some PowerShell scripts will help with that.

 ## Installing MSVC Build Tools